-Similar but separate to the Montreux Document, the 2010 International Code of Conduct for Private Security Service Providers (ICoC), which lays out principles of conduct that participating PMSCs must abide by.312 The ICoC includes PMSC services like maritime security, crowd management, and "operational and logistical support for armed or security forces, including training and advice, intelligence, surveillance and reconnaissance activities."313 The ICoC is administered by the International Code of Conduct Association (ICoCA), a Swiss NGO that also acts as a certification body.
-Association membership is granted to PMSCs who comply with a set of accredited industry standards, allow external review by ICoCA, and submit regular reports.314 The US Government is a participating state in ICoCA and provides funding to support it.
-Only 10 US PMSCs are members or are affiliated with the mechanism.315
+Similar but separate to the Montreux Document, the 2010 International Code of Conduct for Private Security Service Providers (ICoC), which lays out principles of conduct that participating PMSCs must abide by.313 The ICoC includes PMSC services like maritime security, crowd management, and "operational and logistical support for armed or security forces, including training and advice, intelligence, surveillance and reconnaissance activities."314 The ICoC is administered by the International Code of Conduct Association (ICoCA), a Swiss NGO that also acts as a certification body.
+Association membership is granted to PMSCs who comply with a set of accredited industry standards, allow external review by ICoCA, and submit regular reports.315 The US Government is a participating state in ICoCA and provides funding to support it.
+Only 10 US PMSCs are members or are affiliated with the mechanism.316

 The UN plays a prominent role in these efforts under the Office of the High Commissioner on Human Rights (OHCHR).
 Specifically, the Working Group on the Use of Mercenaries (UNWG) is a group of independent experts mandated to monitor mercenaries and mercenaryrelated activities in all their forms and manifestations.
-As such, the UNWG monitors and studies PMSC activities, reports on relevant human rights abuses and humanitarian law violations, and communicates with relevant government and PMSC actors.316 Parallel to this, an Intergovernmental Working Group (IGWG) on PMSCs acts as the official forum and dialogue process for states on the norms of PMSC use.317 This working group is in the early stages of drafting a new international agreement that would establish common principles for regulating international PMSC use, but the United States has not been an active participant of this process.
-The IWG cooperates with the UNWG, ICoCA, and the Montreux Document Forum.318 been criticized for being overly narrow and difficult to apply.319 Key states like the United States, Russia, and China never ratified the UN Mercenary Convention, greatly limiting its international weight.320 Meanwhile, the Montreux Document and ICoC's definition on PMSC services excludes activities such as cybersecurity and some intelligence activities.
-ICoCA membership was supposed to act as a stamp of quality control and therefore provide participating PMSCs with a competitive advantage.321 However, ICoCA participation membership stagnated with less than 70 participating companies and only seven participating governments - none of which are located in conflict-affected countries.322 This stagnation of ICOCA members, as well as the lack of funding streams for their type of activities, has led to a funding shortfall that severely restricts the body's ability to monitor PMSC activities and detect abuses.323 Finally, the scope of the Montreux Document only applies to armed conflict situations, though there are serious concerns about PMSCS activities in nonconflict countries.
+As such, the UNWG monitors and studies PMSC activities, reports on relevant human rights abuses and humanitarian law violations, and communicates with relevant government and PMSC actors.317 Parallel to this, an Intergovernmental Working Group (IGWG) on PMSCs acts as the official forum and dialogue process for states on the norms of PMSC use.
+318 This working group is in the early stages of drafting a new international agreement that would establish common principles for regulating international PMSC use, but the United States has not been an active participant of this process.
+The IWG cooperates with the UNWG, ICoCA, and the Montreux Document Forum.319

+In practice, several weaknesses undermine the effectiveness of this international framework.
+The definition of mercenaries contained in Article 47 has been criticized for being overly narrow and difficult to apply.320 Key states like the United States, Russia, and China never ratified the UN Mercenary Convention, greatly limiting its international weight.321 Meanwhile, the Montreux Document and ICoC's definition on PMSC services excludes activities such as cybersecurity and some intelligence activities.
+ICoCA membership was supposed to act as a stamp of quality control and therefore provide participating PMSCs with a competitive advantage.
+322 However, ICoCA participation membership stagnated with less than 70 participating companies and only seven participating governments - none of which are located in conflict-affected countries.323 This stagnation of ICOCA members, as well as the lack of funding streams for their type of activities, has led to a funding shortfall that severely restricts the body's ability to monitor PMSC activities and detect abuses.324 Finally, the scope of the Montreux Document only applies to armed conflict situations, though there are serious concerns about PMSCS activities in nonconflict countries.